Uncharted Waters: Uncharted Waters

 In the first game of the series, the player assumes the role of Leon Franco, the young, ambitious son of a noble family fallen on hard times in Portugal.
 The goal of the game is to restore the family's former glory and achieve Leon's dreams.
 Only three nations are represented, Portugal, Spain and the Ottoman Empire, although there are many neutral ports around the world that the player can "invest" in and thus make part of Portugal's sphere of influence.
 This, as well as discovering ports and defeating other merchants and pirates in sea battles, increases Leon's fame.
 With increased fame, Leon can complete tasks for the King of Portugal and gain higher titles of nobility.

 The story is set in the early 16th century.
-It was released on the PC-88 in May, 1990.
+It was released on the PC-88 in May 1990.
 It was also released on MSX and Nintendo Entertainment System in 1991, and Mega Drive/Genesis and Super NES in 1992; the Super NES version was originally titled Super Daikoukai Jidai in Japan, as with many Super NES ports of Koei games.
-The English versions were also released in the same years respectively.
-The game was ported to PC and Macintosh, as well.
+The English versions were also released in respective years.
+The game was ported to PC and Macintosh as well.

 Uncharted Waters: New Horizons

-Also set in the 16th century, this game is a sequel to the first title and was released for the X68000, NEC PC-98, Super NES, Mega Drive/Genesis and PC in 1994.
-It also saw releases in 1996 on Sega Saturn and PlayStation in Japan exclusively.
-The Super NES version was released on Wii's Virtual Console service in Japan on March 17, 2009 and in North America on April 6, 2009.
-It was later released for the Wii U in Japan on October 30, 2013, in North America on November 14, 2013 and for the first time in Europe on November 28, 2013.
+Also set in the 16th century, this game is a sequel to the first title and was released for the FM Towns, X68000, NEC PC-98, Super NES, Mega Drive/Genesis and PC in 1994.
+It also saw releases in 1996 on PlayStation, and then a year later for the Sega Saturn which was released exclusively in Japan.
+The Super NES version was released on Wii's Virtual Console service in Japan on March 17, 2009, and in North America on April 6.
+It was later released for the Wii U's Virtual Console in 2013, for Japan on October 30, in North America on November 14, and for the first time in Europe on November 28.

 In this game, there are six protagonists to choose from, each of them representing a different path or career featured in the game: